grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/02 VU allocation.md

 In arrival-rate executors, as long as k6 has VUs available, it starts iterations according to your target rate.
 The ability to set iteration rate comes with a bit more configuration complexity: you must pre-allocate a sufficient number of VUs.
 In other words, before the tests runs, you must both:
-- Configure load (as iteration per unit of time)
+- Configure load (as new iterations per unit of time)
-- Ensure that you've scheduled enough VUs.
+- Ensure that you've allocated enough VUs.

 Read on to learn about how k6 allocates VUs in the arrival-rate executors.